HomeDev GuideRecipesAPI Reference

 Typed search

-Use this mode for structured external or global search scenarios.
+Use typed search for structured external or global search scenarios.
+This mode offers the following capabilities:

-• Suitable for global search pages and advanced listings.
+• Support for global search pages and advanced listings.

 Untyped search